Table of Contents

 Buprenorphine has not been as well studied in pregnancy as methadone.
 Recent studies have shown that buprenorphine treatment can be easier on the baby without an increased risk of birth defects.
 Recent studies have also shown that the safety and effectiveness of buprenorphine – for mother, fetus, and newborn – are very similar to that of methadone.
-While methadone remains the preferred opioid substitution treatment in the US for women who are pregnant or planning to become pregnant, buprenorphine is now offered as a treatment to pregnant women who are new to OST.
 The US guidelines recommend that decisions about taking methadone or buprenorphine while pregnant should take into account the specific needs and goals of the patient.

 If you are on methadone or buprenorphine and become pregnant, it is important that you not stop your treatment without first speaking to your health care provider.

 Opioid substitution therapy is an important tool for treating addiction to heroin and other opiates, including prescription painkillers.
 Get the most out of your opioid replacement therapy and your HIV drugs by keeping your health care provider informed of all the drugs you are taking, so any necessary dose adjustments can be made.